 By Annabel Bishop

-JOHANNESBURG - This year's Medium-Term Budget Policy Statement (MTBPS) has projected a further deterioration in the government’s debt-to-gross domestic product (GDP) projections and fiscal deficits.
+2023’s Medium-Term Budget Policy Statement (MTBPS) has seen deterioration in the fiscal metrics, key of which are the government’s debt to gross domestic product (GDP) and fiscal deficit projections.

-Over the medium-term, gross debt is projected to now stabilise at 95.3percent of GDP in 2025/26, from 87.4percent of GDP for 2023/24 that was outlined in June’s Supplementary Budget Review.
+Specifically, the medium-term, gross debt is projected to now peak at 77.7% of GDP in 2025/26, versus February’s Budget estimate of 73.6% of GDP for the same year.

 Annabel Bishop is the chief economist at Investec.